-- When faced with temptation early on in recovery, these professionals can help reinforce the tools you have been taught for dealing with it.
+- When faced with temptation early in recovery, these professionals help reinforce the tools you gained through inpatient treatment.

-- The struggles you face as you reintegrate back into society as a sober individual are not understood by everyone.
-Knowing that you have an experienced person to turn to during your times of need is comforting – and may even help you take bigger steps outside of your comfort zone.
+- As you reintegrate back into society as a sober individual, the struggles you face are not understood by everyone.
+Knowing you have an experienced person to turn to in your time of need is comforting and may help you take bigger steps outside your comfort zone.

 - These professionals help enforce the rules so that you can get the most out of your sober living experience in the safest manner possible.

-- They can train you in the daily living skills that you may be missing, as well as assist in seeking employment or applying for entrance into an educational setting.
+- They can train you in the daily living skills that you may be missing and assist in seeking employment or applying for entrance into an educational setting.

 Never underestimate the need for those who oversee sober homes.
-Let these individuals safely guide you to getting back on your feet – all while maintaining your sobriety.
+Let these individuals safely guide you to getting back on your feet while maintaining sobriety.